Abhi-cc/Notes-Docs/Backup/Rclone.md

 ## Quick WalkThrough for Setting up Encrypted S3 bucket remote

 [!NOTE]
 > This is for Testing Purpose Only.
-Ill am still working on full tutorial with screen shots and explanatio
+Ill am still working on full tutorial with screen shots and explanation

 > `rclone Config`
 > _Follow the Interactice Setup Process_ > **For S3**: Find the number and then type the number.
 > **Keys**: Generate Access key pairs for the rclone to use.